Naustdal Municipality

 Naustdal is a former municipality in the old Sogn og Fjordane county, Norway.
-It was located in the traditional district of Sunnfjord.
-The administrative centre was the village of Naustdal, which has 1,188 inhabitants (2017).
-Other villages in Naustdal include Indrevevring and Helle.
-The municipality became part of Sunnfjord Municipality in Vestland county on 1 January 2020.
+The 369.5 km2 municipality existed from 1896 until its dissolution in 2020.
+The area is now part of Sunnfjord Municipality in the traditional district of Sunnfjord in Vestland county.
+The administrative centre was the village of Naustdal.
+Other villages in the municipality included Vevring and Helle.